 Members of the Guild consist of published and unpublished writers who support each other in the craft of writing.
 Individuals who are just exploring their desire to write will find guidance and experienced writers will receive the honest critique we all want before sending off our work to an agent or publisher.
 This diverse group includes novelists, screenwriters, poets, song writers, journalist, and editors.
 From short stories to epic novels the meetings provide opportunities for all genres.
 Attend a meeting and you could hear everything from poetry or a musician offering his latest song, to young adult novels, science fiction, fantasy, or real life stories just to name a few of the works being presented for critique at the time of this posting.

-November Guild meetings are on the 11th and 25th.
+Open Meeting Dates for May are the 5th, and 19th.
 See our Calendar link to the left for location and time.

 The first phase of Klamath Writers’ Guild collection of short stories has ended with seven entries accepted for publication.
 We wish to thank everyone who submitted for their efforts and challenge you to keep your creative juices flowing as we announce the theme for the next phase in May.
 The Guidelines along with the theme will be posted on our website.

 Here are the winning selections for The Teacher.

 1. Alien Soliloquy, by Lisa Davis.
 Lisa is a former officer of the Guild and recently moved to Longview, Texas.
 She is the author of Dark Deeds, which is available on Amazon.
 For more information about Lisa visit: http://www.klamathwritersguild.org/Lisa_Davis.html